-Analysis: As you can see there are 2 pointers (Vertical and Horizontal pointers) and 2 flags (Vertical and Horizontal pointers) as well as the T0-FROM meter and a resolver, but let's just talk about the first five.
+Analysis: As you can see there are 2 pointers (Vertical and Horizontal pointers) and 2 flags (Vertical and Horizontal pointers) as well as the FROM-TO motor and a resolver, but let's just talk about the first five.
 They really are the same, just a D’Arsonval Meter Movements, and they can be driven by the Arduino PCM output.

 |Vertical Pointer Flag||PCM_VPF||E||F|